endless-sky/endless-sky-wiki/CreatingMissions.md

 For the source and destination, you can either specify one particular planet, or give a set of constraints that the planet must match.
 These sets of constraints are referred to as a "location" filter, as they are applied to the game's ships, systems, and planets in order to conditionally select locations for mission events.

+It is possible to test filters by passing `--matches` to the game and then writing a location filter under a `location` node.
+The output are systems and planets matching the filter.

 ```html
 (source | destination) <planet>
 (source | destination)